HelpMe-Pls/Life-Engineering/Tips & Tools/English grammar.md

 - "For some reason that escapes me": Inexplicably, I can't understand why
 - "In the finer print": in the details, in the additional terms
 - "To the tee": perfectly, exactly
+- "Rear `its` head (again)": something negative or problematic, has become noticeable